 Guidelines for appointments to post-doctoral research fellowships at the University of Oslo may be obtained at:

-Applicants should have doctoral degree (PhD) in molecular genetics, medicine, statistics, bioinformatics, or equivalent.
+Applicants should have doctoral degree (PhD) in statistical genetics, medicine, molecular genetics, applied mathematics, compute science or equivalent.
 It is acceptable if the degree will be formally obtained within 3 months from the deadline of the present call.
-The ideal candidate is familiar with methodological expertise and applied experience with parametric or nonparametric multivariate modeling, machine learning methods or generalization performance, classification prediction, and a genuine interest in applying and developing analytical methodology for this project.
-Background in population genetics, DNA/RNA sequencing and data analysis and bioinformatics, microarrays and genetic engineering among others, can also be useful.
+The ideal candidate is familiar statistical genetics, has strong programming skills and hands-on experience with high performance computing and big data analysis, has knowledge of statistics, applied mathematics and machine learning, and a genuine interest in applying and developing analytical methodology for this project.
+Background in DNA/RNA sequencing and microarray data analysis , bioinformatics and genetic engineering among others, can also be useful.
 Clinical background will be an advantage.
 How personally suitable the candidate is will also play a role.

 The fellow will be key scientific personnel in the project.
 The post-doctoral fellow will work at the CoE NORMENT.
 The project is based on collaboration with University of California, San Diego (UCSD), and deCODE Genetics, Iceland.
 The position may involve a period working abroad.